 High fiber vegetables are great on a keto diet if you want to enjoy a high-volume meal that’s low in carbs and calories.
 (They’re also delicious.)
 But you don’t need fiber to be successful on the keto diet, which is why we don’t recommend drinking a fiber powder just to reach an unnecessary fiber goal.

-Fat burners are really just caffeine and from Megha's passed experience, just make you jittery and anxious.
-If you're considering fat burners, please take a step back and analyze where your mindset is at.
+If you’re considering fat burners, please take a step back and analyze where your mindset is at.
 A long-term, sustainable weight loss plan is about diet, not pills!
 Think long term happiness, not short term.

-Don't let the marketing get to you!
-Your body detoxes itself and doesn't need a fancy powder, tea, or juice to cleanse itself of toxins.
+Don’t let the marketing get to you!
+Your body detoxes itself and doesn’t need a fancy powder, tea, or juice to cleanse itself of toxins.
+Detoxes play to the weaknesses of the human mind.
+We love to eat terribly for weeks or months, only to make it up by doing a 10 day detox.
+Work on achieving a healthy long-term mindset around your diet.

 The word super food has become really popular in recent years.
 Usually, super foods are from a far-away land, have amazing “healing benefits”, and are expensive.
 In our opinion, they’re not worth your time or money.
 You can find all the nutrients you need at the grocery store, in the butcher and produce sections.